 If you notice ugly reddish or brown stains on your porcelain it can be very embarrassing.
 This can also be a sign of hard water, particularly iron.
 You probably think that they look much like rust.
 That’s because the iron that is in your water could be due to a rusty pipe.

 You’re going to have to work hard to remove the stains.
 Sometimes vinegar can help with cleaning and removing them.
-But this is only a stop-gap solution, since the stains will come back until your problem with hard water is taken care of.
+But this is only a stop-gap solution since the stains will come back until your problem with hard water is taken care of.

 #3: You always have soap scum

 Soap scum’s another indication that you have problems with hard water.
-These spots are white and are caused by water evaporating and leaving behind calcium deposits.
+These spots are white and are caused by the water evaporating and leaving behind calcium deposits.
 When your water is hard, you’re going to notice that you have a lot more problems with soap scum.
 This is because the minerals that hard water have and soap don’t work well together.

 If you are noticing that your dishes and glasses are constantly spotty, don’t automatically blame the dishwasher.
 It could be due to hard water.
-Even worse – when soap scum’s left on your shower curtain it a certain microbial biofilm could develop which could contain bacteria that spreads disease.
+Even worse – when soap scum’s left on your shower curtain it a certain microbial biofilm could develop which could contain bacteria that spread disease.

 When you have hard water, it’s possible you’re going to find that you are cleaning your kitchen and bathroom a lot more and using a lot more cleaning products to do it effectively.